Sign up for our fun emails and never miss a restock.

 Wool felt is made by hand.
-It takes our artisans two weeks to make a sheet of wool felt by matting wool fiber with water and soap, using largely their hands and a rolling pin.
-That huge roll of felt then gets cut to size and formed into your slippers.
-They're durable but lightweight, able to regain their shape pretty much no matter what you do to them.
-Kyrgies should last you.
+It takes our artisans six weeks to make a single pair of Kyrgies, matting together wool fiber with hot water and natural soap, using only their hands and a rolling pin.
+Each pair of Kyrgies is formed into shape then left to dry on a last.
+They're durable but lightweight, able to regain their shape no matter what you do to them.

 Sign up to receive our promotional emails and save on your first order.